sslivkoff/ctc-doctest/source/data_ops/performance.md

 If using a 3rd party RPC provider, you should inquire about where their nodes are located and plan accordingly.

-`ctc`'s default configuration assumes that the user is querying an rpc node on a remote network.
+`ctc`'s default configuration assumes that the user is querying an RPC node on a remote network.
 This leads `ctc` to locally store lots of the data that it retrieves.
-However, it's possible that in heavily optimized setups (such as running `ctc` on the same server as an archive node) that a different set of tradeoffs would be prefered compared to the default.
+However, it's possible that different tradeoffs are relevant in heavily optimized setups.
+For example if `ctc` is run on the same server as an archive node, then some caches might hurt more than they help.
 Cache settings are altered using `ctc setup` on the command line.

 ### Python Versions

 More recent versions of python are generally faster.
 Upgrading to the latest python version is one of the easiest ways to improve code performance.
-In particular, the upcoming python 3.11 has much faster startup times and it shows improvement across many benchmarks.
+In particular, the upcoming python 3.11 has much faster startup times and shows improvement across many benchmarks.
 This makes `ctc`'s cli commands feel especially quick and responsive.

 ### Python Packages